Club: FC Nantes | Opening: 1984 | Capacity: 37,473 seats

 Stade de La Beaujoire is located in the north of the city of Nantes at about 5 kilometres from Nantes’ city centre and main railway station.

-If using public transport, the stadium can be reached with tram 1.
+If using public transport, catch tram 1 to the stadium.
 Take the tram in the direction of Beaujoire, which is also where you get off.
 You can catch the tram from the main railway station or adjacent city centre.

 Address: 5 Boulevard de la Beaujoire, 44300 Nantes